crate.operator.cratedb module

 A partial function that, when called, will call get_connection() with the provided arguments and return its result.

-async crate.operator.cratedb.create_user(cursor, username, password)
+async crate.operator.cratedb.create_user(cursor, namespace, name, username, password, privileges=None)

 • cursor (Cursor) – A database cursor object to the CrateDB cluster where the user should be added.